sdellysse/codeigniter-fluent-sessions/README.markdown

 Fluent Sessions has two functions:

-* Provide an alternate API to smooth over the wrinkles in the userdata and
+* Provide an alternate API to smooth over the wrinkles in the userdata and flashdata API of the standard CodeIgniter session class.
 * Provide standard mechanism for classifying flashdata into three
   categories:
   * Notices: Good things; Success messages.